Personal information we collect

 “Cookies” (i.e. small text files placed on your computer when you first visit the site) may be used on the Dūcere website.
 Most browsers now recognise when a cookie is offered and permit you to refuse or accept it.
 If you are not sure whether your browser has this capability, you should check with the software manufacturer, your company’s technology help desk or your internet service provider.

 Cookies are primarily used to enhance your online experience.
 If you visit our websites to read or download information, such as news stories or articles, much of the information we do collect is statistical only (e.g., the domain from which you access the internet, the date and time you access our site, and the internet address of the website from which you linked directly to our site) and not personally identifiable.
 We use this information about the number of visitors and their use of the sites in aggregate form to make our sites more useful and attractive to you.

 You have several choices regarding your use of the Dūcere website.
-In general, you are not required to provide personal information when you visit our websites.
-However, if you apply to receive information about our courses and events or wish to apply for a job, we may require you to provide certain personal information.
+In general, unless you are utilising our services you are not required to provide personal information when you visit our websites.
+However, if you are using or proposing to use our services or apply to receive information about our courses and events or wish to apply for a job, we may require you to provide certain personal information.